vonidor01/styleguide/README.md

 projects.
 Changes to the style guides are made to the internal style guides first and eventually copied into the versions found here. **External contributions are not accepted.** Pull requests are regularly closed without comment.

+People can file [issues using the GitHub tracker][gh-tracker].
 Issues that raise questions, justify changes on technical merits, or point out obvious mistakes may get some engagement and could in theory lead to changes, but we are primarily optimizing for Google's internal needs.

 <a rel="license" href="https://creativecommons.org/licenses/by/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/3.0/88x31.png" /></a>